Progressivism in the United States: Prohibition

+Support for organized labor

+Labor unions grew steadily until 1916, then expanded fast during the war.
+In 1919, a wave of major strikes alienated the middle class and the strikes were lost which alienated the workers.
+In the 1920s, the unions were in the doldrums.
+In 1924, they supported Robert M. La Follette's Progressive Party, but he only carried his base in Wisconsin.
+The American Federation of Labor under Samuel Gompers after 1907 began supporting the Democrats, who promised more favorable judges as the Republicans appointed pro-business judges.
+Theodore Roosevelt and his third party also supported such goals as the eight-hour work day, improved safety and health conditions in factories, workers' compensation laws and minimum wage laws for women.
+At the same time, the legacy of slavery created deep racial divisions within the American working class, unlike the more unified labor movements in other Western countries.
+This division led to a two-tiered workforce with differing political priorities, weakening class solidarity.
+Many white working-class Americans feared that welfare and similar policies would come at their expense, viewing economic redistribution as a zero-sum game, where benefits for Black Americans meant losses for themselves.
+This fear of losing economic ground pushed many white workers toward conservative, anti-socialist ideologies that promised to protect their interests and social status.
+As a result, this racial divide contributed to the absence of strong left-wing political movements and parties in the U.S.

-Eugenics
+Eugenics faction

-Some progressives sponsored eugenics as a solution to excessively large or under-performing families, hoping that birth control would enable parents to focus their resources on fewer, better children while others, like Margaret Sanger advocated it.
+Eugenics emerged in the United States as a progressive social movement.
+With progressives sponsoring eugenics as a solution to excessively large or under-performing families, hoping that birth control would enable parents to focus their resources on fewer, better children while others, like Margaret Sanger advocated it.
 Progressives also advocated for compulsory sterilization of those deemed "unfit".
 Progressive leaders such as Herbert Croly and Walter Lippmann indicated their classical liberal concern over the danger posed to the individual by the practice of eugenics.
 Progressive politician William Jennings Bryan opposed eugenics on the grounds of his anti-evolution activism.
 In a paper titled "The Progressives: Racism and Public Law", American legal scholar Herbert Hovenkamp (MA, PhD, JD) wrote:

 When examining the Progressives on race, it is critical to distinguish the views that they inherited from those that they developed.
 The rise of Progressivism coincided with the death of scientific racism, which had been taught in American universities since the early nineteenth century and featured prominently in the scientific debate over Darwin’s theory of evolution.
 Eugenics, which attempted to use genetics and mathematics to validate many racist claims, was its last gasp.
 The most notable thing about the Progressives is that they were responsible for bringing scientific racism to an end.